stanxu0616/ccc2024/readme.md

 Ruleset
 ---
-**Contest rules**
+### Contest rules
+Please strictly abide by the following rules.
+If any of them do not meet the requirements, your eligibility to participate in the contest will be cancelled

-- This contest is for the osu!mania mode only.
+- **This contest is for the osu!mania mode only.**
-- Only Koreans can participate in this contest.
-If your profile flag does not show that you are in  South Korea for reasons such as foreign residence, you can still participate as long as you are able to verify that you are Korean.
-- You can map one of total six songs, three songs each from Instrumental and Vocal groups.
+- **This contest is for Chinese players only, including players from Mainland Chinese territories, Taiwan territories, Hong Kong territories and Macau territories.** Please note that this contest has nothing to do with politics and views about the territories of China.
+Only players with the flags of the territories listed above is eligible for playing.
-- The osu! client must be able to load and read your submission.
+- **The osu! client must be able to load and read your submission.**
-- Submissions must be in the .osz format.
+- **Submissions must be in the .osz format.**
+- **Osu!mania beatmaps must be 4K, 5K, 6K and 7K.** Other key modes are not competitive enough for this contest.
+- **Submissions must be a single difficulty from one of the selected songs.**
+- **Beatmaps should be based on ranking criteria.** There are no requirements to follow RC compulsory , but the beatmap needs to be used RC as a fundamental reference.
+Too much deviation may lead to low scores.
-- Custom hitsounds are allowed.
+- **Videos, skins, storyboards and hitsounds are NOT allowed.**
-- Title, Artist, MP3, Source, Tags and Background must NOT be modified.
-However, the preview point can be customised.
+- **Title, Artist, MP3, Source, Tags, Background and Preview Point must not be modified.**
-- Videos, skins, and storyboards are NOT allowed.
-However, storyboarded hitsounds are allowed.
-- Submission must be 4K ~ 9K.
-- The Auto mod must be able to full combo (1,000,000 score) your submission.
-- Submission must be finished by the contestant alone.
-No collaboration is allowed.
+- **Your submission must be solely made by you.** Collaborations are not allowed for this contest!
-- Submission must not be uploaded to the osu! website through the Beatmap Submission System (BSS).
-All contest submissions are anonymous during the judging phases to avoid bias.
+- **Submissions must not be uploaded to the osu! website until after the contest's results are finalised.** Otherwise, contestant will be considered as giving up the contest directly.
-- Only one beatmap difficulty is allowed.
-If multiple difficulties are submitted, then the one with the highest star rating will be accepted.
-- Only Insane or higher difficulties are allowed.
-Please check the difficulty-specific rules in the ranking criteria.
+- **Submissionsnust must not be plagiarism.** If confirmed as plagiarization, contestant will be disqualified from participating directly.
-- If you submit several maps, the last one will be your final entry.
+- **If you submit several maps, the last one will be your final entry.**
-- Submitting entries means understanding and agreement to the ruleset above.
+- **Submitting entries means understanding and agreement to the ruleset above.**

-Judging criteria
+### Judging criteria
----
 For each eligible submitted difficulty, the judging panel will award points based on the following criteria:

 - **Expertise (25 pts)**: How well the submission demonstrates techniques regarding structure, music representation, flow, hitsounding, etc.